-The American Academy of Forensic Sciences Humanitarian and Human Rights Resource Center was inaugurated at the 2015 AAFS Annual Meeting in Orlando, Florida.
+The AAFS Humanitarian and Human Rights Center (HHRRC) was the vision of Douglas H. Ubelaker (AAFS President 2011-12).
+The AAFS Board of Directors approved the establishment of the HHRRC at the 2015 Annual Scientific Meeting.
+Dr. Ubelaker served as Chair of the HHRRC from 2015-20 and has been bestowed the HHRRC Clyde Snow (2020-21).
 The Center seeks to utilize the assets of the AAFS to promote the application of contemporary forensic science and forensic medicine principles to global humanitarian and/or human rights projects requiring special assistance.

 The Center is funded in part through the Forensic Technology Center of Excellence (FTCoE), a program of the National Institute of Justice.
 The FTCoE is a Cooperative Agreement between RTI International and the National Institute of Justice (2016-MU-BX-K110), Office of Justice Programs, U.S. Department of Justice.

 The Center provides support to AAFS members engaged in human rights and/or humanitarian forensic applications and encourages AAFS members to increase their involvement in such matters.
 As well as the assistance provided, AAFS members are likely to develop their own personal and professional skills in undertaking this work.

 Video Message From the HHRRC